n2aws/mesh-map/support/setup.md

 ```
 If it says `has_more: true`, then you will need to wait around 10 seconds and run it again.
 Repeat this (YOU MUST WAIT BETWEEN CALLS) until `has_more` is false.

-2) Migrate repeaters - browse to /db-migrate?op=repeaters
+1) Migrate repeaters - browse to /db-migrate?op=repeaters
-1) Migrate samples - browse to /db-migrate?op=samples
+2) Migrate samples - browse to /db-migrate?op=samples
-2) Migrate archive - browse to /db-migrate?op=archive
+3) Migrate archive - browse to /db-migrate?op=archive

+> **MIGRATING COVERAGE IS DIFFERENT**
+BEFORE YOU START, DISABLE THE MAINTENACE SCRIPT!
+1) Migrate coverage metadata - browse to /db-migrate?op=coverage-1
+    1) This should be pretty quick and once this is done, your map should work again.
+2) Migrate coverage data - browse to /db-migrate?op=coverage-2
+    1) This will happen in batches.
+Re-run until you no longer see `has_more`.
+You don't have to wait in between calls, but only make one request at a time.
+3) Re-enable the maintenance script when you're done.

-Once you have migrated, you can remove the REPEATERS, SAMPLES, and ARCHIVE bindings from wrangler.jsonc and commit.
+Once you have migrated, you can remove the KV bindings from wrangler.jsonc and commit.

 ## MQTT Client
 Under the support/mqtt folder are the scripts that you need to run somewhere.
 Get a Linux